Subscribe

 Peter Carl Goldmark, a Hungarian engineer of Columbia Records, developed the long-playing (LP) microgroove 33-1/3 rpm vinyl phonograph discs, which defined home audio for two generations.

-In 1958 the first stereo two-channel records were issued—by Audio Fidelity in the USA and Pye in Britain, using the Westrex "45/45" single-groove system.
+In 1958, the first stereo two-channel records were issued by Audio Fidelity in the USA and by Pye in Britain using the Westrex "45/45" single-groove system.
 While the stylus moves horizontally when reproducing a monophonic disk recording, on stereo records the stylus moves vertically as well as horizontally.

 Bottom line: the modern vinyl record is essentially identical with the early gramophone record.